quiltdata/nf-quilt/README-DEV.md

 Otherwise, follow these steps:

-1. Create a file named `gradle.properties` in the project root containing the following attributes (this file should not be committed to Git):
+1. Create a file named `gradle.properties` in the user's home (NOT project) directory containing the following attributes:

    - `github_organization`: the GitHub organisation where the plugin repository is hosted.